As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - In a large bowl with a handheld mixer, or a stand mixer fitted with the paddle attachment, beat the butter on medium speed until creamy, about 2 minutes.

-- With the mixer on low, add in the powdered sugar, vanilla, and milk or cream.
+- With the mixer on low, add in the powdered sugar, vanilla (either the seeds scraped from the pod, paste, or extract), and milk or cream.
 Increase mixer speed to medium and beat until completely smooth, about 3 minutes.
 If frosting is too stiff, add more milk.
 If it is too thin, add more powdered sugar.
 Add salt to taste.

-- Room temperature eggs and yogurt are always a good idea when using room temperature butter as it makes for easier incorporation into the batter.
+- Room temperature ingredients: these are always a good idea when using room temperature butter as it makes for easier incorporation into the batter.
 To bring eggs to room temperature quickly, place eggs in a bowl of warm water for 5-10 minutes.